 All IB History diploma students are required to write a historical investigation which is internally assessed.
 The investigation is an opportunity for you to dig more deeply into a subject that interests you.
-There is a list of possible topics at the end of the book that could warrant further investigation to form part of your historical investigation.
+This gives you a list of possible areas for research.